Escalade - header

 Big Canyon Pumped Storage Project

-Also on Navajo Nation land, this proposal includes four dams on and above Big Canyon, a tributary to the Little Colorado River.
-Developers say the Big Canyon project could replace their two prior proposals.
+Also on Navajo Nation land near the confluence of the Colorado and Little Colorado rivers, this proposal included four dams on and above Big Canyon, a tributary to the Little Colorado River.
 Learn more ›

 LCR dams - map (3 in 1)